ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### 1. ActionResult errors are changed to failure

-Any [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) with status `error` is transformed into `failure` to avoid form data loss, which will happen when the nearest `+error.svelte` page is rendered, it will wipe out the form and all data that was just entered.
+Any [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) with status `error` is transformed into `failure` to avoid form data loss, which will happen when the nearest `+error.svelte` page is rendered.
+It will wipe out the form and all data that was just entered.
 The [onError event](/concepts/events#onerror) is a more user-friendly way of handling server errors.

 ### 2. The form isn't resetted by default

-Resetting the form is optional to avoid data loss, and isn't always wanted, especially in backend interfaces, where the form data should be kept after updating.
+Resetting the form is optional to avoid data loss and isn't always wanted, especially in backend interfaces, where the form data should be kept after updating.
 For custom resets, you can use the [reset](/api#superform-return-type) method returned from `superForm`.
 Also note that resetting **does not** mean clearing the fields.
 Read further down at the `resetForm` option for details.

 ### 3. A tainted form warning is added